 In the large tourism sector, there is a growing need for qualified expertise in evaluating, analyzing and planning for tourism and tourism-related activities from a sustainability perspective.
 The program provides these skills and prepares students for advanced jobs in the private as well as the public sector.

 Master of Science (120 credits) with Specialization in Sustainability.

-(Main field of study: Tourism Studies) Options for a 1-year (60 credit) degree exists.
+The main field of study: Tourism Studies.
+Options for a 1-year (60 credit) degree exists.

 Linnaeus University is a modern, international university named after Carl Linnaeus – a world-renowned Swedish scientist who was born in the Småland region where the university is located.